UK digital privacy shield

 Common Mistakes UK Users Make with Online Privacy

 Many users overlook simple privacy traps.
 Over-sharing on social media—posting detailed travel plans, children’s full names, or identifiable locations—can be exploited.
 Neglecting to clear browser cookies regularly allows persistent tracking across websites.
-Furthermore, many users are unaware of the privacy implications of ‘free’ online services that often monetize user data.
+And many users are unaware of the privacy implications of ‘free’ online services that often monetize user data through extensive profiling.
+And — failing to update software promptly leaves systems vulnerable to known exploits.

 Frequently Asked Questions